philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/NCFMechanism/README.md

 ## Experiment

+By relying on non-contact forces, one can entirely eliminate deformations from the system.
+This allows the equations of motion to be integrated with rigid body dynamics, which assumes the objects are infinitely stiff and non-deformable.
+Ideally, one would energy-minimize beforehand in a non-rigid model, then freeze the atom positions into a rigid body.
+I'm not yet sure whether one can have hybrid MM-RBM (molecular mechanics + rigid body mechanics) in the same way as existing QM-MM (quantum mechanics + molecular mechanics) simulations.
+There are some ideas for modeling deformations in an RBM context with or without bond stretching/bending forces.

 Objectives:
 - Investigate the maximum possible timestep with rigid body dynamics.
 - Recycle this experiment into a set of low-latency MM4 unit tests, covering